ECTS

 Faculty of Science

-Universities are often perceived as inaccessible places for large sections of society.
-As part of the UniverlaCité program, which aims to bring the university to life in disadvantaged neighborhoods, the students will be setting up scientific workshops for schoolchildren in disadvantaged areas.
+Universities are often perceived as inaccessible places for a large part of society.
+As part of the UniverlaCité program, which aims to bring the university to priority neighborhoods, students will develop science workshops for schoolchildren in priority education areas.

-1- share their own experiences and enhance the value of the knowledge they have acquired at the University, with a view to responding as effectively as possible to the needs of society.
+1- share their own experiences and leverage the knowledge they have acquired at university in order to best meet the needs of society.

-2- Reveal and develop scientific communication skills through the design and production of teaching aids adapted to the target audience.
+2- Reveal and develop scientific communication skills through the development and implementation of educational materials tailored to the target audience.

-The course will take the form of tutorials and project follow-up (SPS) on pre-defined themes.
-The socio-cultural situation of sensitive urban areas will be addressed in the first class.
-This first TD will also serve to lay the foundations for the UE, present the UniverlaCité system in detail and give a broad overview of scientific mediation.
+The EU will take the form of tutorials and project monitoring (SPS) on predefined topics.
+The socio-cultural situation of sensitive urban areas will be addressed during the first tutorial.
+This first tutorial will also serve to lay the foundations for the EU, present the UniverlaCité program in detail, and give a broad overview of scientific mediation.

-The following TDs will serve as sessions during which students, divided into groups, will have to propose activities to be set up.
-The constraints given to them by the teaching team will be: the target audience, the theme (which will be defined by the teaching team and renewed each year) and the need to propose activities "outside the classroom".
+The following tutorials will serve as sessions during which students, divided into groups, will be asked to propose activities to be implemented.
+The constraints imposed on them by the teaching team will be: the target audience, the theme (which will be defined by the teaching team and renewed each year), and the need to propose activities outside the school grounds.

 ECTS